-The Church and Vicarage were erected by the late Mr Frederick James Harrison and the late Sir Heath Harrison, in memory of their father and mother James and Jane Harrison who lived at the Laund, Wallasey, from 1857 to 1879.
+The Church and Old Vicarage were erected by the late Mr Frederick James Harrison and the late Sir Heath Harrison, in memory of their father and mother James and Jane Harrison who lived at the Laund, Wallasey, from 1857 to 1879.

 Erected near the sea, the Church was originally known as the Harrison Memorial Church but subsequently named after St Nicholas - the Patron Saint of Voyagers.
 The architect was Mr Francis Doyle.